 We are excited to host a 24-hour self-serve pantry and fridge!
 The community is invited to leave what they can and take what they need.
 We're currently accepting the following items (please no expired items):

 - High need: low-sodium canned protein (tuna, chicken, beans, etc), eggs, milk, cheese sticks, yogurt, and lunchables.

 - Also needed: canned goods, dry beans, shelf stable milks, pastas, rice, sauces, cereal, fresh vegetables, juice, juice boxes, diapers and wipes.

 Financial donations can be made to support the pantry on our donations page or by mail to the church.

 On June 26, 2022, our congregation voted to disaffiliate from the United Methodist Church.

 We entered into this process in response to legislation enacted in February 2019 which upheld discriminatory language banning LGBTIA+ persons from serving in the United Methodist Church, and prohibiting pastors from officiating at same sex weddings.
 This legislation was the culmination of 50 years of discriminatory practices which began with the adoption of the phrase, "we do not condone the practice of homosexuality and consider this practice incompatible with Christian teaching."

-Over the next year we will be working on completing the process of disaffiliation.
 One of the biggest hurdles for our small church to overcome is raising approximately $85,000 to pay our conference.
-If you can, please visit our donations page or mail a check to support our UMC Disaffiliation Fund.
+Please visit our donations page or mail a check to support our UMC Disaffiliation Fund.
 We are asking our wider community and all people and organizations who advocate for LGBTQIA+ justice and equality to help us in this effort.